 Extra financial considerations (Environmental, Social and Governance ("ESG")) are fully integrated in the investment process of the Sub-Fund.
 Therefore, the Sub-Fund will focus on companies whose social and environmental factors and methods of governance have a sustainable impact on financial performance.

-The fund uses a benchmark which is used only for comparison purposes and is not aligned with the sustainable objective of the fund.
+The Sub-Fund uses a benchmark which is used only for comparison purposes and is not aligned with the sustainable objective of the Sub-Fund.

-Sector and value based exclusions: The Sub-fund applies upstream of its investment process an exclusion filter on the following controversial activities: manufacturers of controversial weapons, tobacco and thermal coal mining.
+Sector and value based exclusions: The Sub-Fund applies upstream of its process an exclusion filter on the following controversial activities: manufacturers of controversial weapons, thermal coal mining, tobacco and adult entertainment.